sage-peng/sage-peng.github.io/_posts/chris/eng/2024-09-17-weekend-eng-reading.md

     - chris
 ---

-# Back to School
+# 第1周：Back to School

 - 返校

 ​	With the end of summer vacation, we are welcoming the start of the school year!
 I am very happy to see my friends and teachers again.
 We are as happy as a group of long-lostfriends.
 We shared our happy experiences and emotions during the summer vacation with each other.
 Sitting in the new classroom,holding a new book, I feel incredibly excited .Back to school is the starting point of a new journey, let's explore with our hearts and muster the courage to pursue our dreams.Let's greet this challenging new semester with a fresh attitude together!

-# Hopes and Efforts forthe NewTerm
+# 第2周：Hopes and Efforts forthe NewTerm

 - 新学期的希望与奋斗